-Vesteda Finance B.V. manages above mentioned risks by means of the following funding targets that are part of the treasury policy:
+VF manages above mentioned risks by means of the following funding targets that are part of the treasury policy of the Fund:

-- 1. Leverage of ≤ 30% - 2.
-Total fixed-rate and hedged floating rate exposure of ≥ 70% - 3.
+- 1. Leverage of $\leq 30\%$ - 2.
+Total fixed-rate and hedged floating rate exposure of $\geq$ 70% - 3.
 Weighted average maturity of > four years - 4.
-Diversified funding profile, with at least three funding sources of at least 10% individually - 5.
-Sufficient liquidity headroom to refinance short-term debt (including maturing bonds and private placements), finance committed pipeline, and to accommodate redemption requests (Redemption Available Cash) according to the terms and conditions. - 6.
-Well-balanced maturity calendar with < 35% maturing in a single year - 7.
-Asset encumbrance of < 15%
+Diversified funding profile, with at least three funding sources

+5. Sufficient liquidity headroom to refinance short-term debt (including maturing bonds and private placements), finance committed pipeline, and to accommodate redemption requests (Redemption Available Cash) according to the terms and conditions.

+6. Well-balanced maturity calendar with < 35% maturing in a single year

+7. Asset encumbrance of < 15%

-At year-end 2020, we met all our funding targets.
+At year-end 2021, we met all our funding targets.

-Vesteda has developed its internal risk management framework on the basis of the recommendations of the Committee of Sponsoring Organisations of the Treadway Commission (COSO), the aim of which is to create a reasonable level of assurance on the achievement of organisational targets.
-Vesteda Investment Management's internal control systems include various measures for achieving adequate segregation of duties, prompt recording of significant transactions and data security.
+VIM has developed its internal risk management framework on the basis of the recommendations of the Committee of Sponsoring Organisations of the Treadway Commission (COSO), the aim of which is to create a reasonable level of assurance on the achievement of organisational targets.
+VIM's internal control systems include various measures for achieving adequate segregation of duties, prompt recording of significant transactions and data security.
 Internal accountability and management reports, management reviews and other internal research into the design and operation of the internal controls are an integral part of the internal control systems.

-The following is a list of the most significant risks Vesteda Investment Management faces:
+The following is a list of the most significant risks VIM faces: